dgarciacom49-cell/airbnb-analysis/README.md

 This project demonstrates my ability to: Clean and analyze real-world datasets, Perform exploratory data analysis (EDA), Create data visualizations, Identify trends and patterns in housing data, Work with Python data science libraries

-Tools Used

-Python

-Pandas

-NumPy

-Matplotlib / Seaborn

-Jupyter Notebook
+Tools Used: Python, Pandas, NumPy, Matplotlib / Seaborn, Jupyter Notebook

-Analysis Process

-My workflow for this project included:

-Importing and cleaning the dataset

-Exploring distributions of prices and listings
+My workflow for this project included: Importing and cleaning the dataset, exploring distributions of prices and listings, comparing borough-level differences, visualizing pricing patterns, drawing conclusions from the results

-Comparing borough-level differences

-Visualizing pricing patterns

-Drawing conclusions from the results

 Key Insights

-Manhattan showed the highest average listing prices

-Entire apartments dominate higher price ranges

-Listing density appears concentrated in tourist-heavy areas
+Manhattan showed the highest average listing prices.
+Entire apartments dominate higher price ranges.
+Listing density appears concentrated in tourist-heavy areas.
 Some boroughs show significantly lower average prices

-How to View the Project

-Download or clone the repository

-Open the Jupyter notebook

-Run the cells to reproduce the analysis
+How to View the Project: Download or clone the repository, Open the Jupyter notebook, Run the cells to reproduce the analysis

 Why I Built This